fieldtrip/website/development/realtime/reference_implementation.md

 buffer source code release in the file LICENSE_BSD.
 It can also be found [here](http://www.opensource.org/licenses/bsd-license.php).

 The FieldTrip buffer makes use of POSIX threads.
 This is available by default on UNIX-like operating systems.
 A well-tested implementation of POSIX threads is also available for windows at http://sourceware.org/pthreads-win32/.
-The pthreads-win32 library is released under the [GNU Lesser General Public License (LPGL)](http://sourceware.org/pthreads-win32/copying.html), which explicitely allows it to be used in closed-source commercial applications.
+The pthreads-win32 library is released under the [GNU Lesser General Public License (LPGL)](http://sourceware.org/pthreads-win32/copying.html), which explicitly allows it to be used in closed-source commercial applications.

 ## Implementation of the C-library